In this article:

-All volunteering activity is listed in the Related activity section, but it is summarized directly below the giving summary on the constituent details page:
+All volunteering activity is listed in the Related activity section on the constituent details page, but it is summarized directly below the giving summary:

 If it makes sense to track someone’s commitment to volunteer, you can add a new commitment and time entries:

-You can generate volunteer reports showing in two ways:
+You can generate volunteer reports in two ways: